-As an invasive species that can reach more than 25 feet in size, Burmese pythons have significantly impacted the Everglades in Florida.
+As an invasive species that can reach more than 20 feet in length, Burmese pythons have significantly impacted the Everglades in Florida.
 Before a massive campaign to eradicate Burmese pythons was conducted, it was found that they had decreased the populations of raccoons by 99.3%, opossums by 98.9%, and bobcats by 87.5%.
 In the Everglades, Burmese pythons eat the following:

 During the early hours of the morning or late at night, Australia’s scrub python will hunt.
 It is able to see almost anything in dim light because of its large golden eyes.
 It does not appear to have any adversaries, and it is known to prey on kangaroos and wallabies in the wild.
 Smaller prey, on the other hand, constitutes the majority of the diet, this includes: